SAP/luigi/docs/luigi-core-api.md

 Add search parameters to the URL.
 If [hash routing](navigation-parameters-reference.md#usehashrouting) is enabled, the search parameters will be set after the hash.
+In order to delete a search query param you can set the value of the param to undefined.

 ##### Parameters